JMRI: PanelPro on the SP Shasta Route

 Eventually, Otis wanted to reproduce the dispatcher's experience with an operating CTC machine.
-In 1952, there was large CTC machine installed at the Dunsmuir station, part of the modelled portion of the railroad (see prototype photo to right).
+In 1952, a large CTC machine was installed at the Dunsmuir station, part of the modelled portion of the railroad (see prototype photo to the right).
 Otis was not interested in computer-based control panels, even as a temporary measure.

 After some research, Otis decided to use C/MRI for layout control, and NCE DCC to operate the trains.
 C/MRI was well suited because the layout is large, but there are a large number of control points (inputs and outputs) needed at specific points like the CTC machine, staging and operational yards, etc. The C/MRI SUSIC and SMINI units were well suited in size to these I/O requirements.

 All turnouts on the layout are operated by Tortoise slow-motion switch motors, operated through C/MRI Switch Motor Controller (SMC) boards and slide switches on the facia (this method was originally perfected on Rick Fortin's Sierra Western & Santa Fe Railroad.)
 Locally operated turnouts have the slide switch directly connected to the SMC board, operating the turnout without going through the computer.